tudor555/Rentalio-website/db/README.md

 │   ├── createUsersCollection.ts        # Migration script for the users collection
 │   ├── createListingsCollection.ts     # Migration script for the listings collection
 │   ├── createReservationsCollection.ts # Migration script for the reservations collection
-│   ├── createFlightsCollection.ts      # Migration script for the flights collection
 │   ├── createReviewsCollection.ts      # Migration script for the reviews collection
 │   └── createPaymentsCollection.ts     # Migration script for the payments collection
 │